zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Define[^1] the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) of the electric vector field \\(\bm{E}(\bm{r}, t)\\) as

-[^1]: The choice of the sign of the complex exponential is arbitrary; as we shall see, it determines the sign of the imaginary components of both the complex permittivity and the complex refractive index.
+[^1]: The choice of the sign of the complex exponential is arbitrary; it determines the sign of the imaginary components of both the complex permittivity and the complex refractive index.

 $$ \tag{2.1}
 	\bm{E}(\bm{r}, \omega)